slbailey/Retrovue/docs/domain/Asset.md

 - `ix_assets_collection_uri_unique` **unique** on `(collection_uuid, uri)` (deployment / storage-layout dependent)
 - `ix_assets_schedulable` **partial** on `(collection_uuid, discovered_at)` where `state='ready' AND approved_for_broadcast=true AND is_deleted=false` (hot path for schedulers)

+The table is named `assets` (plural).
+Schema migration is handled through Alembic.
+Postgres is the authoritative backing store.

 ## Contract / interface

 ### Lifecycle states